Ion Beam Sputtering

 With the accuracy of LASEROPTIK’s broadband monitoring systems, fractional parts of a monolayer can be detected.
 As a result of highest precision in film growth and an amorphous, almost defect free microstructure IBS is considered as the most advanced coating technology in today’s thin film industry.

-As magnetron sputtering, IBS is a “cold“ process in which the internal temperature does not exceed 100°C.
+Like magnetron sputtering, IBS is a “cold” process in which the internal temperature does not exceed 150 °C.

 The stress can be reduced by compensating layers deposited on the rear surface including additional optical properties, e.g. working as an AR coating.

-At LASEROPTIK we actually have 11 machines for special requirements in operation, e.g. high power supermirrors with superior reflectivity (99.99x %) and lowest losses (<10 ppm), complex filter designs or coatings on crystals.
+At LASEROPTIK we actually have 18 machines for special requirements in operation, e.g. high power supermirrors with superior reflectivity (99.99x%) and lowest losses (< 10 ppm), complex filter designs or coatings on crystals.
+Four of them can work with large optics, so IBS-coatings are available even on substrates up to 2 m in length or Ø550mm (see large optics).

 With our GDD measurement setup we also offer dispersive coatings.